AdobeDocs/campaign-standard.en/help/sending/using/control-group.md

 ### Target extraction {#target-extraction}

-First, define the way the profiles will be extracted from the target: randomly or based on a sorting.
+First, define the way the profiles will be extracted from the target: **randomly** or based on a **sorting**.

 Under the **[!UICONTROL Target extraction]** section, select one of the following:

-* **[!UICONTROL Random sampling]**.
-When preparing the delivery, Adobe Campaign will randomly extract a number of profiles corresponding to the percentage or to the maximum number that you will set.
+* **[!UICONTROL Random sampling]**: when preparing the delivery, Adobe Campaign will randomly extract a number of profiles corresponding to the percentage or to the maximum number that you will set as the [size limit](#size-limit).

-    For example, if you then set the threshold to 10 in the **[!UICONTROL Limits]** section (see [Size limit](#size-limit)), the control group will be made up of 10% from the targeted population, selected randomly.<!--Change screenshot to match example)-->
+    For example, if you then set the threshold to 10 in the **[!UICONTROL Limits]** section, the control group will be made up of 10% selected randomly from the targeted population.<!--Change screenshot to match example)-->

     ![](assets/control-group-random-sampling.png)

-* **[!UICONTROL Keep only the first records after sorting]** and define an expression.
-This option enables you to define a limitation based on one or more sorting orders.
+* **[!UICONTROL Keep only the first records after sorting]**: this option enables you to define a limitation based on one or more sorting orders.

+    For example:

-    For example, if you select the **[!UICONTROL Age]** field as a sorting criterion and then define 100 as the threshold in the **[!UICONTROL Limits]** section (see [Size limit](#size-limit)), leaving the **[!UICONTROL Descending sort]** option checked, the control group will be made up of the 100 oldest recipients.<!--Change screenshot to match example)-->
+    * Select the **[!UICONTROL Age]** field as a sorting criterion.
+    * Define 100 as the threshold in the **[!UICONTROL Limits]** section (see [Size limit](#size-limit)).
+    * Leave the **[!UICONTROL Descending sort]** option checked.

+    As a result, the control group will be made up of the 100 oldest recipients.<!--Change screenshot to match example)-->

     ![](assets/control-group-keep-first-records.png)

-    It can be interesting to define a control group that includes profiles who make few purchases, or profiles who make frequent purchases, and to compare their behavior with that of the contacted recipients.
+    It can be interesting to define a control group that includes profiles who make few or frequent purchases, and to compare their behavior with that of the contacted recipients.

 >[!NOTE]
 >